SamLMG/MitoComp/README.md

 Furthermore, the level of subsampling can be set in the snakefile by editing the sub list.

-For example, the following sub list will subsample the datasets twice: once with 10 million randomly selected reads and again with 20 million randomly selected reads.
+For example, the following sub list will subsample the datasets thrice: with 5, 10 and 20 million randomly selected reads.

-sub = [10000000, 20000000]
+sub = [5000000, 10000000, 20000000]

 The number of threads given to each rule can be set by the user by editing the data/config.yaml file.
 For instance,